paper-templates/paper-key-manager-contract/README.md

 ## Usage

-Create a `Paper ERC721 primary contract`.
-You will receive a key which you should give a privileged role.
-This key will be use to verify that the contract is being called by us instead of someone else.
+Generate a new paper key over in the [developer panel](https://paper.xyz/dashboard/developers) by creating a new application.
+This key will be use to verify that the function is being called by us instead of someone else.

-In order to do so, we provide the `onlyPaper` modifier which you can use by first inheriting from `PaperVerification` and passing in the `_paperKey` as a param in the contractor.
+To do so, we provide the `onlyPaper` modifier which you can use by first inheriting from `PaperVerification` and passing instantiating it with the `_paperKey` as a param from the contractor.

 ```solidity